alicewriteswrongs/Biodb-project/README.md

 * Running populatedatasets.py

 And that should be it!
 Note that fastaintodb.py Just gets in the sequence data - it doesn't insert any of our alignment data.
-It's not ready to start testing just yet, still needs some ironing out.
+As of now it can get all of our sequence data into our table structure.
+The smallRNA dataset is very large, however, so on my (Ben's) laptop I've only tested a small subset (first 10000 lines).

 ####Definitions: